 Kimchi, kombucha, miso… it’s official, fermentation is one of the hottest food trends around.
 But it’s more than just a passing fad; humans have used pickles and probiotics for thousands of years, while many recent studies have shown the powerful potential of ‘friendly’ bacteria in relieving the symptoms of IBS and other conditions.
 And they have serious gourmet credentials too.

-So join us in the tranquil, rustic surroundings of River Cottage for this one-day fermentation course and learn how to soothe, treat and supercharge your digestive health.
 In six sessions we’ll teach you the basics of fermented, prebiotic, probiotic and anti-inflammatory food, with new flavours, ingredients and techniques to get to grips with – and, of course, plenty of delicious River Cottage cooking to start you off on the right track.

 Hugh recently took part in this course and is a big supporter of it...

 "I’m so delighted that Naomi and the team have devised this course.
 The science around “gut health” is developing fast and I’m convinced that a simple understanding can make a massive difference to your personal wellbeing.
 So join us in the tranquil, rustic surroundings of River Cottage, to learn how to soothe, treat and supercharge your digestive health with our resident expert nutritionist Naomi Devlin."
 Hugh

 Very interesting course with lots of hand's on recipes, simple but enjoyable, and good eatings. very well run.

 richard Attended 3 July 20185.0 out of 5

 You’ll be met at the top of the hill at 9.30am and transported to River Cottage HQ by tractor and trailer (approx. a 5 minute journey).